 - .NACH system aims at maintaining a robust mapper of Aadhaar card number to IIN or Institution Identification Number concerning government mechanism.

 - NACH system even aims to devise a system with all India coverage to process all sorts of online payment instructions.

 The process of how NACH or National Automated Clearing House works is provided as follows-

-- Step #1 – The agency or a corporate that is in-charge of collecting money collects the National Automated Clearing House mandate form from the customers.
-The customers upon submitting the NACH mandate form gives the money collecting agency the authority to debit their accounts for a particular period of time and at certain intervals.
+- Step #1 – The agency or a corporate responsible for collecting money collects the National Automated Clearing House mandate form from the customers.
+Upon submitting the NACH mandate form, the customers give the money collecting agency the authority to debit their accounts for a particular period of time and at certain intervals.

-- Step #2 – The money collecting agency or the corporate then verifies all the details that are provided by the customers in their NACH mandate forms.
+- Step #2 – The money collecting agency or the corporate then verifies all the details provided by the customers in their NACH mandate forms.

 - Step #3 – Once the details are verified, the money collecting agency forwards the National Automated Clearing House mandate with the National Payment Corporation of India (NPCI).

 - Step #4 – The money collecting agency’s bank then shares the National Automated Cleaning House mandate with the National Payment Corporation of India.